vikinglock/bento/README.md

 bento->init("TITLE",width,height);
 ```

-by the way c++ is easy idk what they're talking about

 ### open source

 bento is open source, meaning anyone on the interwebs can view this code, download it, and modify it to their heart's content. (although you're on github so you probably know what this means)

 ### lightweight

-bento is less than 100MB
+bento is less than 130MB

-also the example runs at 60+ fps only taking 52-150 MB ram on my computer (opengl takes the same but at a lower fps)
+also the example runs at >70 fps only taking 160-180 MB ram on my computer

 ### cross-platform